-You will love Grandma's homemade chocolate cookie recipes.
+You will love Grandma's old fashioned chocolate cookie recipes.
 Nothing tastes better than a plateful of fresh-baked chocolate cookies.
-Just imagine the rich, chocolatey aroma wafting throughout your kitchen.
+Just imagine the aroma of chocolate wafting throughout your kitchen.

 Mom's Recipe Scrapbooks (c.
 1920s)

 2 cups sifted cake flour, 1/2 teaspoon soda, dash of salt, 1/2 cup butter, or other shortening, 2/3 cup brown sugar firmly packed, 1 egg well beaten, 3 squares Baker's unsweetened chocolate, melted, 1/2 cup milk, 1 teaspoon vanilla, 1/2 cup walnut meats, broken.

 Sift flour once, measure, add soda and salt, and sift together twice.
 Cream butter thoroughly, add sugar gradually, and cream together until light and fluffy.

 Add egg and beat well.
 Add chocolate and blend.
 Add flour, alternately with milk, a small amount at a time.
 Beat after each addition until smooth.
 Add vanilla and nuts.

 Drop from teaspoon on greased baking sheet and bake in moderate oven (350ºF) about 7 minutes.
 Frost with chocolate butter frosting, if desired.
 Makes about 50 cookies!